FAQS

 -

-I am located at 185 Devonshire St, Suite 701, Boston, MA 02110.
-My office is located near Downtown Crossing and State Street, easily accessible by the MBTA’s red, blue, and orange lines.
+My office address is 185 Devonshire St, Suite 701, Boston, MA 02110.
+It’s located near Downtown Crossing and State Street, easily accessible by the MBTA’s red, blue, and orange lines.

 I see clients virtually across Massachusetts, Maine, and Florida.